-The most popular type of skillet is cast-iron, which is incredibly robust and long-lasting cookware.
-With the right care and maintenance, cast-iron easily qualifies for a one-time investment.
+With the right care and maintenance, cast iron easily qualifies for a one-time investment.

 Non-stick cookware can last you a lifetime, provided that you take care of it.
 A quick tip here is to never throw them in a dishwasher as the harsh environment can deteriorate its coating.